Children with Special Needs

-Across America, more than one in five (23%) families have at least one child with special health care needs.
+An estimated 13.3 million children, or 18% of all children in the U.S., have special health care needs.
 Children who are at risk for or have been diagnosed with a disability or other special need that may affect their development are best helped when they start receiving services as early as possible.
 Early Intervention (remedial or preventive) is designed to improve outcomes for children with developmental disabilities: to enhance development, provide family support, and maximize the child’s and family’s benefit to society.
-WIC Can Help families get critcal services for their children with special health care needs.
+WIC Can Help families get critical services for their children with special health care needs.

 What Local Agencies Can Do: